How to improve latency (ping)

 1. Geographical location: The physical distance between your internet router and the game server can affect latency.
 For example, if you're a Chicago resident, you may want to choose a server in the Chicago or surrounding area rather than, say, in New York.
 This will help reduce the time it takes for data to travel back and forth between you and the server.

 2. Internet connection type: Your internet connection speed and technology can play a role in experiencing low or high latency.
-Both DSL and fiber internet internet de banda ancha plans can provide fast enough speeds for virtually lag-fee online gaming.
+Both DSL and fiber internet broadband internet plans can provide fast enough speeds for virtually lag-fee online gaming.

 3. Equipment: You may have an outdated router that delivers a slower connection.
 This is also common if you have many people connected to your router at one time.
 Upgrading to a newer router may decrease latency in gaming.